Green River Community Mediation & Peace-building Institute

 4) Problem solving conflict styles, positions and interests, brainstorming, paraphrasing, and more.

-Advanced Conflict Transformation - (Arbinger Institute and related courses)
+Advanced Conflict Courses - (Arbinger Institute and related courses)

 - The ‘Anatomy of Peace’ Course

-The 20-Hour Anatomy of Peace Course focuses on the fact that we each consistently have a choice in how we regard, understand and treat others in our daily interactions.
+The 8-Hour Anatomy of Peace Course focuses on the fact that we each consistently have a choice in how we regard, understand and treat others in our daily interactions.

-The philosopher, Martin Buber’s formulation of this choice as being between seeing and treating others as of equal value as ourselves, or as something less, describes the dynamics of a positive, responsive relationship, or one characterized by a negative, resistant approach.
+The philosopher, Martin Buber’s formulation of this choice was between seeing and treating others as of equal value as ourselves — “I-Thou” — or as something less—“I-It”.
+In simpler terms, this choice describes the dynamics of a positive, responsive relationship, or one characterized by a negative, resistant approach.

 The latter dynamic leads inevitably to conflict and its accompanying dysfunctions in one’s personal or organizational relationships.

-This course closely examines the motivations and ways-of-being underlying this negativity and with the benefit of concepts and techniques developed by the Arbinger Institute and its founder C. Terry Warner, proposes proven ways of addressing conflict by moving to positive, responsive ways-of-being.
+This course closely examines the motivations and ways-of-being underlying this negativity with the benefit of concepts and techniques developed by C. Terry Warner, founder of the Arbinger Institute.
+In doing so we advocate ways of addressing conflict by moving to positive, responsive ‘ways-of-being’ typical of conflict transformation.

 - The ‘Advanced Conflict Transformation’ Course

-The 20-Hour Advanced Conflict Transformation Course provides a framework for sustainable conflict transformation.
+The 8-Hour Advanced Conflict Transformation Course provides a framework for understanding and implementing sustainable conflict transformation.

 This course focuses on changing standard processes and techniques by taking a different approach to conflict, thus bringing a new clarity to these processes.
-Course participants gain an understanding of how to apply Arbinger.com conflict transformation theory to specific conflict situations within their organizations or families
+Course participants gain an understanding of how to apply conflict transformation theory to specific conflict situations within their organizations or families.

 Research, Grants & Consultancy